Messina Centrale railway station: Structure and transport

 The new station building was projected following the modern criteria of the futurist architect Angiolo Mazzoni, and is extended through the stations square.
-Messina Centrale station is at almost contiguous with Messina Marittima station, located by the port and constituting a rail/ferry interchange point to Villa San Giovanni station across the Strait of Messina.
+Messina Centrale station is at almost contiguous with Messina Marittima station, located by the historic port and constituting a ferry ships, which carry trains in the Strait of Messina to Villa San Giovanni station and vice versa.

+Since May 1, 2019, Blu Jet, an RFI company, has been carrying passengers by sea across the Strait of Messina using high-speed vessels on the Messina Porto Storico-Villa San Giovanni route.